Financial services, regulation and ethics

 11 chapters of study text including test your knowledge questions in most sections

-Audiovisual presentations and audio for the first 3 chapters to help get your studies off to a flying start
+Audiovisual presentations for many of the sections on the first 3 chapters only to help get your studies off to a flying start

 Revision assessments for each chapter to help confirm your understanding.

 Shortened demo course.
-See details at foot of page.... the revision test widow and continue with the course.
+See details at foot of page....ion test close the revision test widow and continue with the course.

 You will be credited with the CPD times listed within the revision test sections.
 This will be added to your CPD certificate when you complete each assessment.
 Your CPD certificate can be viewed and printed from the CPD certificate link on the left hand menu at any time.

 As well as acting as training module to help you pass the exam this online course can also be used for CPD.